powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 ---
-title: User story Remedial Action Optimiser
+title: User story Remedial Action Optimizer
 layout: default
 ---

-This user story speaks to Regional Security Coordinators (RSCs).
-A efficient and safe management of the European electricity system requires coordination at regional level.
-This is the role of RSCs, which objectives are the coordinated security of the electricity system, the integration of large-scale renewable energy generation and the development of the European electricity market.
-They perform five core services for TSOs :
+This user story concerns Regional Security Coordinators (RSCs).
+An efficient and safe management of the European electricity system requires coordination at regional level.
+This is the role of RSCs, whose objectives are the coordinated security of the electricity system, the integration of large-scale renewable energy generation and the development of the European electricity market.
+They perform five core services for TSOs:

 - Coordinated security analysis,
 - Outage planning coordination,